peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 **Returns:**

-* A string containing the display names of the given named-address objects, separated by commas.
+* A string containing the display names of the specified named-address objects, separated by commas.

 **Throws:**